narum/jocomunico3/README.md

 4. (Optional) File: index.php - Switch the ENVIRONMENT variable into 'development' for easier debugging.
 Once you want to deploy your project, change it back to 'production'.

 5. File: /application/libraries/MyAudio.php - This file controls the online voice synthetizers (on the online version of the application) and/or the system's voice synthetizer (on the local version).
 There is only code to access Windows and MacOSX system voices, so, for Linux, functions to call the voices installed in the chosen synthetizer and to save its output as files in the /mp3 folder need to be coded.
-Finally, another function in order to list the available system voices also need to be coded.
+Finally, another function in order to list the available system voices also needs to be coded.

 	a.
 The function to call the synthetizer and generate the audio files needs to be added as an option inside the 'switch' that begins on line 540 of the function 'sytnhesizeAudio'.